twineworks/tweakflow/site/content/reference.md

 ### Libraries

 A  library is a named collection of variables.
 The variables typically hold functions, but they can hold any data type.
 Libraries can be marked as exports as part of their definition, in which case they are exported from the enclosing module using their given name.
+All contained variables are placed in [library scope](#scopes).

 **Syntax**